 He noticed, "Digital signage and wayfinding strategies aren't invested in well enough.
 They are done quickly Rob Stendrup through an app and are confusing.
-They have to be done really well,
+They have to be done really well, clear and simple."
 To him, lighting extends to maximise natural lighting as well to your retail assets.
 Equally important are your interior finishes and surface, which optimise your natural lighting and airy space.

-Seminars are great for learning and sharing experiences

-Moving beyond illumination, Philips Lighting marketing director of professional retail lighting Jella Segers said its innovative LED lighting app, acting like an indoor Global Positioning System, has helped enhance the shopping experience with easy wayfinding and location based promotions.
+Seminars are great for learning and sharing experiences Moving beyond illumination, Philips Lighting marketing director of professional retail lighting Jella Segers said its innovative LED lighting app, acting like an indoor Global Positioning System, has helped enhance the shopping experience with easy wayfinding and location based promotions.

 By making it more interactive and personalised, the Jella Segers app has also increased the footfalls and sales in malls.
 Summing up that "retail lighting is more than just lights," she said retail lighting innovations and LED-based indoor promotions will be introduced soon in Asia.
 A study done on malls showed that 94% of the shoppers are keen to use an app for location-based services while 76% of them want to link their app with the mall's loyalty programme and 88% indicated they would shop more if the locations were easier to find.
 With 95% of the mall visitors admitting they experience difficulties finding a shop, there's certainly great potential for Philips' new app.

-The second PPKM Awards 2017 for Best Experiential Marketing, which attracted 35 entries for their campaigns from 10 of our member shopping malls, saw some of the 2016 winners maintaining their positions.
+WINNERS OF 2ND PPKM AWARDS 2017 The second PPKM Awards 2017 for Best Experiential Marketing, which attracted 35 entries for their campaigns from 10 of our member shopping malls, saw some of the 2016 winners maintaining their positions.
 They are the Spring Shopping Mall and Atria Shopping Gallery in Category A, and Gurney Paragon Mall, Penang in Category B. In Category C, however, Pavilion Kuala Lumpur rose from being a Silver Award winner in 2016 to clinch the Gold Award this year.

-The winners, categorised by net lettable area (NLA) under Gold and Silver Awards, are as follows:

-Category A: Malls with NLA of 500,000 sq ft and below
+The winners, categorised by net lettable area (NLA) under Gold and Silver Awards, are as follows: Category A: Malls with NLA of 500,000 sq ft and below

-The Spring Shopping Mall, Kuching
+The Spring Shopping Mall, Kuching Hey, Santa!

-Hey, Santa!

 The mall transformed its interior landscape into a spectacular Santa Workshop for shoppers to experience the magic of Christmas.
 Completing the shopping experience via multisensory marketing, it introduced All Aboard Molly's Train from Mollyfantasy, prepared an amazing Christmas performance line-up and organised an outdoor Christmas Food Market to entertain shoppers throughout the festive season.
+Category B: Malls with NLA of 500,000 to 999,999 sq ft